supperfreddo/cloud-computing-final/readme.md

 ## Classification

 For this part Naive Bayas is used to implement classifaction.
+It is applied to the dataset to predict whether a transaction is fraudulent or legitimate.

 The data set for this part can be found here: https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data/ and should be placed in `data/Fraud.csv`.